ChrisHal/SBHteachingTool/README.txt

-This tool is intended to help tecching med-school students about acid base balance disturbances and corrections thereof.
+This tool is intended to help teaching med-school students about acid base balance disturbances and corrections thereof.

 Christian R. Halaszovich MD